hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 #### Orgs empower each other to empower end users

 All this to say: orgs share the company-level goal of empowering users, and each org should prioritize empowering its successor to do so.

+### Defining stability, efficiency, and agility

+Finally, let's further examine the three pillars of our evolved mission.

+#### Definition

+- **Stable** platforms have a high probability of continuing their [productivity](https://www.investopedia.com/terms/p/productivity.asp) into the future, barring external factors
+    - **Reliable**: currently used affordances work as expected, over time and under stress
+    - **Consistent**: new and currently unused affordances are reliable and coherent
+    - **Enduring**: platform exists, with support, for reasonable duration
+- **Efficient** platforms are capital-productive
+    - **Cost-effective**: productive relative to investment, especially considering [OpEx](https://www.investopedia.com/terms/o/operating_expense.asp)
+- **Agile** platforms are labor-productive
+    - **Transparent**: easy to understand, low-effort to migrate onto, easy to evolve on top of
+    - **Ready for change**: easy to evolve internally, ready for future stability and efficiency needs both now and with conservative investment
+    - **Expressive**: enables functionality expensive or impossible without it

+#### Example: AWS EC2

+As a more concrete example, let's briefly describe an idealized version of AWS's [EC2](https://aws.amazon.com/ec2/) platform, with each pillar in mind:

+- Stable
+    - Reliable: instances are available and performant, with minimal downtime announced in advance
+    - Consistent: new instance types are released with clear documentation and support, and require minimal new learning or onboarding
+    - Enduring: instances are supported for a reasonable duration, with clear deprecation policies
+- Efficient
+    - Cost-effective: instances are priced competitively, with clear pricing and billing
+- Agile
+    - Transparent: architecture and affordances are coherent and well-documented, well-supported migration playbooks are available, users can easily switch between instance types and billing plans, spinning instances up or down is low-effort
+    - Ready for change: AWS is able to effectively evolve instance and interface affordances over time, especially in response to user feedback; codebase is easy to understand, well-tested, and only as large as necessary
+    - Expressive: users can quickly and easily configure (billing, networking, etc.), integrate (EBS, S3, etc.), optimize (instance types), and scale, in ways traditional on-prem solutions either preclude or support with significant effort and investment

 ## :three: Agility is the antidote to calcification